MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

 ```

 ### Parameters
- [in] *hTheme*
+*hTheme*<br/>
- Handle to the theme data of a window, or NULL.
+[in] Handle to the theme data of a window, or NULL.
 The framework uses the specified theme to draw the text if this parameter is not NULL and themes are supported.
 Otherwise, the framework does not use a theme to draw the text.

  Use the [OpenThemeData](/windows/desktop/api/uxtheme/nf-uxtheme-openthemedata) method to create an HTHEME.

- [in] *pDC*
+*pDC*<br/>
- Pointer to a device context.
+[in] Pointer to a device context.

- [in] *iPartId*
+*iPartId*<br/>
- The control part that has the desired text appearance.
+[in] The control part that has the desired text appearance.
 For more information, see the Parts column of the table in [Parts and States](https://msdn.microsoft.com/library/windows/desktop/bb773210).
 If this value is 0, the text is drawn in the default font, or a font selected into the device context.

- [in] *iStateId*
+*iStateId*<br/>
- The control state that has the desired text appearance.
+[in] The control state that has the desired text appearance.
 For more information, see the States column of the table in [Parts and States](https://msdn.microsoft.com/library/windows/desktop/bb773210).

- [in] *strText*
+*strText*<br/>
- The text to draw.
+[in] The text to draw.

- [in] *rect*
+*rect*<br/>
- The boundary of the area in which the specified text is drawn.
+[in] The boundary of the area in which the specified text is drawn.

- [in] *dwFlags*
+*dwFlags*<br/>
- A bitwise combination (OR) of flags that specify how the specified text is drawn.
+[in] A bitwise combination (OR) of flags that specify how the specified text is drawn.

  If the *hTheme* parameter is `NULL` or if themes are not supported and enabled, the *nFormat* parameter of the [CDC::DrawText](../../mfc/reference/cdc-class.md#drawtext) method describes the valid flags.
 If themes are supported, the *dwFlags* parameter of the [DrawThemeTextEx](/windows/desktop/api/uxtheme/nf-uxtheme-drawthemetextex) method describes the valid flags.

- [in] *nGlowSize*
+*nGlowSize*<br/>
- The size of a glow effect that is drawn on the background before drawing the specified text.
+[in] The size of a glow effect that is drawn on the background before drawing the specified text.
 The default value is 0.

- [in] *clrText*
+*clrText*<br/>
- The color in which the specified text is drawn.
+[in] The color in which the specified text is drawn.
 The default value is the default color.

 ### Return Value
  TRUE if a theme is used to draw the specified text; otherwise, FALSE.